Chaambi Operations: 2014

-On May 6, Tunisian President Moncef Marzouki visit Jebel Chambi and promises amnesty to insurgents who are willing to render, in condition they have not committed any crimes, "We decided at the last Security Council that there will have an amnesty and reconciliation for those who do not have their hands soiled with blood.
+On May 6, Tunisian President Moncef Marzouki visited Jebel Chambi and promised amnesty to insurgents who were willing to render aid, provided they had not committed any crimes.
+"We decided at the last Security Council that there would be amnesty and reconciliation for those who do not have their hands soiled with blood.
 Those still have a place in our people.
 "On May 7, Atef Boughatas, Governor of Kasserine, said that the reserve of Djebel Chambi has been "cleansed" of all its mines.
 On May 8, the Tunisian army had taken 80% of the Djebel Chambi.

-On May 16, the trail to the reserve Chaambi is reopened.
-On 23 May, the explosion of a mine passage of a vehicle of the Tunisian army caused the death of two soldiers, four injured.
+On May 16, the trail to the reserve of Chaambi was reopened.
+On May 23, the explosion of a mine passage in a vehicle of the Tunisian army caused the deaths of two soldiers and injured four injured.

-On 17 June, the prime minister Mehdi Jomaa says that security forces and the army "took control of Mount Châambi, which now is no longer a safe haven for terrorists, despite the ability of withdrawal of these reliefs to neighboring and their attempts to carry out further terrorist operations."
+On June 17, the prime minister, Mehdi Jomaa, says that security forces and the army "took control of Mount Châambi, which now is no longer a safe haven for terrorists, despite the ability to withdraw these reliefs to neighboring and their attempts to carry out further terrorist operations."

-July 16 to 19 h 40, two monitoring stations of the army attacked simultaneously by two groups of jihadists forming total forty to sixty men who opened fire with machine guns and rocket launchers RPG-7: Fifteen soldiers were killed and twenty injured according to the Ministry of Defence; the press service of the ministry said that "this is the heaviest record to be recorded by the army since independence in 1956."
-An attacker also killed in the clash.
-The attack was claimed by katiba Ibn Okba Nafaâ linked to AQIM This katiba, strong 70 to 100 fighters, divided into small groups of 25 to 30 men is controlled by Lokman Abu Sakhr.
+On July 16 to 19, two monitoring stations of the army attacked simultaneously by two groups of jihadists, forming total forty to sixty men who opened fire with machine guns and rocket launchers RPG-7: Fifteen soldiers were killed and twenty injured, according to the Ministry of Defense; the press service of the ministry said that "this is the heaviest record to be recorded by the army since independence in 1956."
+An attacker was also killed in the clash.
+The attack was claimed by katiba Ibn Okba Nafa, linked to AQIM This katiba, with a strong 70 to 100 fighters divided into small groups of 25 to 30 men is controlled by Lokman Abu Sakhr.

-On 3 August, Islamist fighters attacked a military base in Sbeïtla, east Chambi: A soldier was killed and a civilian wounded.
+On August 3, Islamist fighters attacked a military base in Sbeïtla, east Chambi: A soldier was killed and a civilian wounded.

 On September 16, two jihadists were killed in a battle against soldiers and Tunisian National Guards.
-Soon after, katiba Okba Ibn Nafaâ leaves AQIM announced allegiance to the Islamic State.
+Soon after, Katiba Okba Ibn Nafaâ left AQIM announced allegiance to the Islamic State.